mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 * If you click on your user, you can view your name, a new Info page and the logout section.

-* On the Info page you can view the Mia-Platform version number and the list of all the Mia core services version number that you are using.
+* On the Info page you can view the Mia-Platform version number and the list of all the Mia core Services version number that you are using.

-* In the Project Creation section it is now possible to select which core Mia services to activate.
+* In the Project Creation section it is now possible to select which core Mia Services to activate.
 We have also given the possibility to change the name of the gitlab project or to create a subgroup.

 * In the Secret Section we have added the possibility to create random secret and copying them into your table.

 * The Custom Java Plugin has been added to Mia's Plugins

-* In the Custom Services it is now possible to configure the memory and CPU limits and set the probes
+* In the Service detail it is now possible to configure the memory and CPU limits and set the probes

 Fix: